rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 ### Privileges, grants, and permissions commands

 In MySQL, the usual Linux-based read, write, and execute rules don't apply.
-Instead, you assign permissions to users as *privileges* or *grants*, which re much more granular and specific.
+Instead, you assign permissions to users as *privileges* or *grants*, which is much more granular and specific.
 The following sections show some examples:

 **Show user grants:**